Mount Tambuyukon

 Mount Tambuyukon or Tamboyukon (Gunung Tambuyukon, Dusun: Nulu Tambuyukon) is a mountain located at the West Coast and Kudat divisions of Sabah, Malaysia (located on the tripoints of three districts namely Ranau, Kota Belud as well as Kota Marudu).
-It is considered the third-highest mountain in the country with height at 2579 m, lying north of the highest Mount Kinabalu.
+It is considered the third or fourth-highest mountain in the country with height at 2579 m, lying north of the highest Mount Kinabalu.

 Geology

 The glaciated summit plateaus and Pleistocene glacial tills of the Kinabalu area including similar deposits near to Mount Tambuyukon indicate that the summits of Tambuyukon, Kinabalu and possibly Trusmadi were significantly higher than other parts of the Crocker Range by the Pleistocene.
 Together with Mount Kinabalu, it is part of the Wariu Formation.

 Biodiversity

 The mountain supports a wide range of unique flora and fauna, including a number of pitcher plant species of the genus Nepenthes.
 A mammal survey in 2012 and 2013 from 300 m to the summit, recorded the second known population of the summit rat, and a total of 44 mammal species.